When Saleem Malik and Andy Flower needed to toss twice

-The conventional call during a toss is generally a Head or a Tail.
-Malik, clever as ever, decided to trick Flower and the match-referee.
-The Zimbabwean coin that was used for the toss had an eagle (the national bird of the country) inscribed on one side.
-Malik shouted “Bird!” as the coin was tossed in the air.
+The conventional call during a toss is generally Head or Tail (why am I even explaining this?).
+Malik decided to trick Flower (though it is not clear exactly how, for there was no bird on the other side) and the match referee.
+The Zimbabwean coin that was used for the toss had an eagle — the national bird of the country — inscribed on one side.
+Malik shouted “Bird!” as the coin was flipped in the air.

-The coin landed with the eagle-side up.
-Flower, perhaps still not familiar with Malik’s antics and shrewd brain (that, unfortunately, went the wrong way), accepted the decision gracefully.
+The coin landed eagle-side up.
+Flower accepted the decision gracefully.
 Malik promptly decided to bat, but Hendriks was not one to give in so easily.

-Arguably the greatest wicket-keeper West Indies had ever produced, Hendriks brought back his reflexes from his golden days, stating clearly that he had not heard the call and — hold your breath — asked for a re-toss.
-Malik must have been crestfallen when Flower called correctly the second time and elected to take first use of the wicket on a pitch that clearly seemed to be helpful to batsmen early on.
+Arguably the greatest wicketkeeper West Indies had ever produced, Hendriks brought back his reflexes from his golden days, stating clearly that he had not heard the call and asked for a re-toss.
+Malik must have been crestfallen when Flower called correctly the second time and elected to take first use of a wicket that clearly seemed to be helpful to batsmen early on.

 About a century before the incident WG Grace had apparently adopted the habit of calling “The Lady!” during the toss.
 It was, obviously, a safe call — given that the coins had Queen Victoria on one side and Britannia on the other.
-However, one can only be as sure of the authenticity of a Grace anecdote as he can be of Malik’s knowledge of cricket history — which may indicate that the idea was Mailk’s own.
+However, one can only be as sure of the authenticity of a Grace anecdote as he can be of Malik’s knowledge of cricket history — which may indicate that the idea might have been Malik’s own.

 The rest, as they say, is history.
-Though Wasim Akram and Aaqib Javed struck early, reducing Zimbabwe to nine for two and then to 73 for three, Andy joined his younger brother Grant in a 336-minute partnership that utterly demoralised the Pakistan attack before Andy got out for 156.
-The 269-run partnership was also a new Test record between two brothers (it still holds), going past the 264 set by Ian and Greg Chappell.
+Though Wasim Akram and Aaqib Javed struck early, reducing Zimbabwe to 9 for 2 and then to 73 for 3, Andy joined his younger brother Grant in a 336-minute partnership that utterly demoralised the Pakistan attack before Andy got out for 156.
+The 269-run partnership was also a new Test record between two brothers (it still stands), going past the 264 set by Ian and Greg Chappell.

 A Streak of Lightning

 The pair took control of the situation, putting out Heath Streak and his army.
 Streak bowled fast and with great accuracy and pinned the batsmen down.
 Runs came in a slow trickle, but both batsmen were determined to hang on to save the follow-on.
-Then, just as it seemed that Pakistan would go into stumps with six wickets down, Streak had Ijaz caught for 65.
+Then, just as it seemed that Pakistan would go to stumps with 6 wickets down, Streak had Ijaz caught for 65.

 When play started after Rest Day Inzamam battled on with Wasim, adding 46 with 48 minutes — but once Wasim fell Streak took over.
-The last three wickets fell for five runs as Pakistan, 222 runs behind, had to follow-on.
+The last 3 wickets fell for 5 runs as Pakistan, 222 runs behind, had to follow-on.

 Whatever chance Pakistan had of saving the match ended with David Brain’s first spell, in which he dismissed Sohail, Asif Mujtaba, and Malik himself; with two wickets falling at the other end Pakistan were reduced to 35 for five with none of the batsmen reaching double-figures.

-Inzamam then got into the act, blasting his way to a 98-ball 65 before he was caught-behind off Whittall; with him the Pakistan resistance ended as they crashed to 158 from 131 for five.
-Streak rounded things off and finished with three for 15, returning match figures of 50-16-105-9.
+Inzamam then got into the act, blasting his way to a 98-ball 65 before he was caught-behind off Whittall; with him the Pakistan resistance ended as they crashed to 158 from 131 for 5.
+Streak rounded things off and finished with 3 for 15, returning match figures of 50-16-105-9.
 Zimbabwe registered their first Test victory.

 Zimbabwe 544 for 4 decl.
 (Grant Flower 201*, Andy Flower 156, Guy Whittall 113*) beat Pakistan 322 (Inzamam-ul-Haq 71, Ijaz Ahmed 65, Aamer Sohail 61; Heath Streak 6 for 90) and 158 (Inzamam-ul-Haq 65; Heath Streak 3 for 15, David Brain 3 for 50, Guy Whittall 3 for 58) by an innings and 64 runs.